aaronfields/Prep/README.md

 Finding a better way for university students to find tutors.

-Prep is way for students to find tutors in real time on college campuses, and for students to make real money tutoring fellow students on their own time.
+Prep helps university students find on-demand tutoring in real time on college campuses and helps fellow students make real money tutoring their peers on their own time.